drycc/website/content/en/docs/quickstart/install-workflow.md

 HELMBROKER_CELERY_REPLICAS                      | Number of helmbroker celery replicas to deploy HELMBROKER_PERSISTENCE_SIZE                     | The size of the persistence space allocated to `helmbroker`, which is `5Gi` by default
-HELMBROKER_PERSISTENCE_STORAGE_CLASS            | StorangeClass of `helmbroker`; default storangeclass is used by default PROMETHEUS_SERVER_RETENTION                     | Prometheus data retention period (default if not specified is 15 days) PROMETHEUS_SERVER_PERSISTENCE_SIZE              | The size of the persistence space allocated to `prometheus-server`, which is `10Gi` by default
+HELMBROKER_PERSISTENCE_STORAGE_CLASS            | StorangeClass of `helmbroker`; default storangeclass is used by default VICTORIAMETRICS_CONFIG_FILE                     | The path of the victoriametrics configuration file, turn on this, the two below won't work.
+VICTORIAMETRICS_PERSISTENCE_SIZE                | The size of the persistence space allocated to `victoriametrics` vmstorage, which is `10Gi` by default
-PROMETHEUS_SERVER_PERSISTENCE_STORAGE_CLASS     | StorangeClass of `prometheus-server`; default storangeclass is used by default
+VICTORIAMETRICS_PERSISTENCE_STORAGE_CLASS       | StorangeClass of `victoriametrics` vmstorage; default storangeclass is used by default
 K3S_DATA_DIR                                    | The config of k3s data dir; If not set, the default path is used ACME_SERVER                                     | ACME Server url, default use letsencrypt ACME_EAB_KEY_ID                                 | The key ID of which your external account binding is indexed by the external account